Light63/LITA_CUSTOMERDATA_PROJECT/README.md

 Data-Driven Decision Making: Customer data should be continuously analyzed to track trends over time.
 Regular monitoring of subscription metrics will enable the brand to make informed decisions about inventory, product offerings, and promotional strategies.

-Loyalty Programs: Loyalty programs that reward long-term subscribers introduced, encouraging them to stay with the brand and reducing churn rates.
+Loyalty Programs: Loyalty programs that reward long-term subscribers are introduced, encouraging them to stay with the brand and reducing churn rates.

 In summary, focusing on these strategies for the brand can enhance customer loyalty, improve subscription retention, and ultimately drive revenue growth.